 With a real interest in horticulture and education, part of Glen’s vision for the regeneration of Eagle and Child Ramsbottom has always been to create a new style of beer garden that integrates ample dining with fun, productive kitchen gardens.
+In July 2019, we were excited to see we were included in the Guardian’s Top 10 beer gardens in the UK!

 BELOW: Images of our garden now and through the stages of development!